IseeJ/PurifierGUI/README.md

 Worker threads handle serial communications, emits data to connected pyqtSlot through self.worker.result.connect(self.updatefunction)

-The update function store data in the model and plots them out
+The update function store data in the model and plots them out and logs (appends) to .csv file